Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Abstract

 \section{Abstract}

-This paper introduces the concepts of the primal and dual conic (linear inequality) representable sets and applies them to explore a novel kind of duality in multiparametric conic linear optimization.
-Such a kind of duality may be described by the set-valued mappings between the primal and dual conic representable sets, which allows us to generalize as well as treat previous results for mulitparametric analysis in a unified framework.
-In particular, it leads to the invariant region decomposition of a conic representable set that is more general than the known results in the literatures.
-We also study the properties of the optimal objective values as a function of that parametric vectors.
+We study the application of the lift-and-project procedure to the multiparametric analysis of conic linear optimization (CLO) problems.
+We first introduce the concept of a pair of primal and dual conic representable sets, and define the set-valued mappings between them.
+We then explore a novel duality of mpCLOs, that allows us to generalize and treat the previous results for parametric analysis in a unified framework.
+In particular, we discuss the behavior of the optimal partition of a conic representable set.
+This leads to invariant region decomposition of a conic representable set, which is more general than the results in the literature.
+Finally, we study the properties of the optimal objective values as a function of parametric vectors.
+All the results are corroborated by examples with correlations.

-We develop the classical duality theory in conic linear optimization and obtain the multiparametric KKT conditions.
-As their applications, we then discuss the behaviour of the optimal partition of a conic representable set and investigate the multiparametric analysis of conic linear optimization problems.
-All results are corroborated by examples having correlation.